 difference := myTime.Sub(now)

-Here, the difference variable is of type Duration, and as the name suggests, it represents some elapsed duration of time.
+The difference variable is of type Duration and represents an elapsed duration of time.

-Note, that if the first time instance is before the second, the duration will be a negative value
+Note: If the first time instance is before the second, the duration will be negative.

 We can convert this duration into different units like hours or milliseconds: